 During the first years with the museum, Dr. Engel, recognized that local art dollars were limited, and he developed a talent for grant writing.
 The Delta Children's Museum began receiving grants from the Mississippi Arts Commission, the Southern Arts Federation and the National Endowment for the Arts.
 Dr. Engel also wrote grants for the Greenville Symphony, which provided over half of their budget revenue for many years.

 The Delta Children's Museum continued to expand its scope bringing innovative projects to the Delta.
-In the year 2000, the museum under Dr. Engel's guidance received the Greenville Arts Council Special Achievement Award for "Color Play," the hands-on traveling museum about color housed in the E. E. Bass gym and visited by over 12,000 young people from across the Delta.
-In 2013 the musuem presented "Predators" and in 2016, under Dr. Engel's direction, DCM presented "SCIENCE + YOU," Khol Children's Museum of Chicago's 2,000 sq ft science musuem.
+The museum under Dr. Engel's guidance received the Greenville Arts Council Special Achievement Award for "Color Play," the hands-on traveling museum about color housed in the E. E. Bass gym and visited by over 12,000 young people from across the Delta.
+The musuem also presented "Predators," under Dr. Engel's direction, DCM presented "SCIENCE + YOU," Khol Children's Museum of Chicago's 2,000 sq ft science musuem.

-In late 2004, under Lee's guidance, the Delta Children's Museum took on its most ambitious project to date—the restoration of the 1901 Armitage Hershell Carousel.
-After acquiring ownership of the carousel, Dr. Engel began a large fundraising effort which culminated in the return of the 105-year-old Greenville treasure fully restored and now placed in a controlled indoor environment in the Delta Children's Museum Pavilion in E. E. Bass Cultural Arts Center.
-Under Dr. Engel's direction of this community effort, the carousel opened to the public in February 2007.
+Under Lee's guidance, the Delta Children's Museum took on its most ambitious project to date—the restoration of the 1901 Armitage Hershell Carousel.
+After acquiring ownership of the carousel, Dr. Engel began a large fundraising effort which culminated in the return of the 109-year-old Greenville treasure fully restored and now placed in a controlled indoor environment in the Delta Children's Museum Pavilion in E. E. Bass Cultural Arts Center.
+Under Dr. Engel's direction of this community effort, the carousel is now open to the public.

-In 2008, Dr. Engel was the recipient of "the Lifetime Achievement Award" for community service.
-Over the last 33 years, Dr. Engel's grant writing achievements and the gift of his time and energy have made a dramatic impact on the accessibility to the arts for all people in the Mississippi Delta.
+Dr. Engel was also the recipient of "the Lifetime Achievement Award" for community service.
+Over the years, Dr. Engel's grant writing achievements and the gift of his time and energy have made a dramatic impact on the accessibility to the arts for all people in the Mississippi Delta.